My favourite places to travel in England

 Colchester is easily accessible by train from London, and here you can find both Georgian, Roman and Norman history in the forms of Colchester Castle and the town’s museum with thousands of years of history.
 With plenty of crooked, historic buildings converted into hotels or pubs it can also serve as both an overnight stay or day-trip from the capital.
 More information on Colchester can be found here.

-The last time I visited Cornwall, I was four-years-old, so having the chance to revisit and repeat the family trip I did over 25 years ago a few weeks ago was amazing.
+The last time I visited Cornwall, I was four years old, so having the chance to revisit and repeat the family trip I did over 25 years ago a few weeks ago was amazing.
+We toured some of the best places to visit in Cornwall over a 10-day trip, and I fell in love with the region all over again.

-With beaches and waters you wouldn’t believe are in England, the iconic Eden Project, an eco-park which homes thousands of plants, and an open-air theatre with sea views, there is plenty to discover in the far south-west of England.
+With beaches and waters you wouldn’t believe are in England, the iconic Eden Project, an eco-park which homes thousands of plants, and an open-air theatre with sea views – there is plenty of beautiful places to visit in South West England.
 A favourite camping spot for family vacations locally, many international visitors don’t bother to venture this far but judging from my current trip, I’m pretty sure they are missing out!